-Note: t=1, …, n, and cases and controls do not occur at same time (i.e. at time t).
+Note: t=1, …, n, and cases and controls do not occur at same time (i.e., at time t).
 Either cit=dit=0, or ait=bit=0.

 [END EXHIBIT]

-To balance the data, Alemi, ElRafey, and Avramovic (2016) recommend weighing controls so that the rate of known causes among the intervention and nonintervention group are the same at any point in time.
-A set of weights that ensure known causes occur in controls at same rate as in cases at time t is given as
+To balance the data, Alemi, ElRafey, and Avramovic (2016) recommend weighing controls so that the rate of known causes among the intervention and nonintervention group is the same at any point in time.
+A set of weights that ensures known causes occur in controls at the same rate as in cases at time t is given as

 [INSERT EQUATION]